openPMD/openPMD-standard/EXT_WAVEFRONT.md

     - advice to implementors: must have
                               `unitDimension = (0., 0.5, -1.5, 0., 0., 0., 0.)`
                               (W^{1/2} / m = (kg / s^3)^{1/2})
-                              if attribute `Fourier domain` is 'time', or `unitDimension = (0., -1,0, 0., 0., 0., 0., 0.)`
+                              if attribute `temporal domain` is 'time', or `unitDimension = (0., -1,0, 0., 0., 0., 0., 0.)`
                               ((J / eV)^{1/2} / m  = m^{-1})
                               if attribute `temporal domain` is 'frequency`.